zgierahn/Discord-Clone-Project/README.md

 # Discords Project

 This was a group project where we decided to make a clone of the popular Discord website.
 You can view our site live: [Discords](https://group-clone.onrender.com).
-Discords is a real time communication site with different chat communities, "Servers", with individual chatrooms within the Servers called "Channels."
+Discords is a real time communication site with different chat communities called "Servers", with individual chatrooms within the Servers, called "Channels."
-We have made it possible to sign up and create a user, join servers, and chat live in different Channels.
+We have made it possible to sign up and create a user, join servers, and chat live in different Channels all while styled like the original Discord website.

-## ⚡ Technologies We used:
+## ⚡ Technologies We Used:
 ![Socket.io](https://img.shields.io/badge/Socket.io-010101.svg?style=for-the-badge&logo=socketdotio&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E.svg?style=for-the-badge&logo=JavaScript&logoColor=black)
 ![React](https://img.shields.io/badge/React-61DAFB.svg?style=for-the-badge&logo=React&logoColor=black)